charmedsatyr-401-advanced-javascript/q-logger/README.md

 ### Setup
 #### `.env` requirements
-* `Q_SERVER` - The complete url and port to which the logger should connect to find the server
+* `Q_SERVER` - The complete url (potentially including the port) to which the logger should connect to find the server

 #### Running the app
 * `npm start`